IbraheemR/spegmans-every-ref/guidelines.md

 If a page is deleted, a file should be left in its place informing any users of this change.

 Whether these temporary pages should be kept after a MAJOR change should be decided on a case by case basis.

-### Infrastructure Related Versioning

-Versions seeing updates to code and should increment version numbers as per the original semver spec, and suffix `-code` to the verion:

-`MAJOR.MINOR.PATCH-code`